caraclarke/angular2-tour-of-heroes/notes.md

 *Angular apps are modular* &mdash; many files each dedicated to a purpose

 *Angular is modular* &mdash; collection of library modules each made of up several related features used to build an application

+multi-line templates in components need backticks instead of quotes